 then a sufficiently large $N$ can approximate any arbitrary unitary in dimension $d$.
 The question, in both cases, is which is the {\em minimum} $N$ needed to obtain universality.

-Recently, it has been proven that universality can be achieved with $6d + 1$ phase layers and $6d$ Fouriers \cite{LLM19}.
+Recently, it was proven that universality can be achieved with $6d + 1$ phase layers and $6d$ Fouriers \cite{LLM19}.
 See Fig.~\ref{Fig1}(c).
-However, this design has larger depth than previous configurations $N=6d$, and then is less robust against imperfections.
+However, this design has a larger depth than previous configurations $N=6d$, and then is less robust against imperfections.

-Also recently, a very compact scheme has been proposed by Saygin {\em et al.} \cite{SKDSKM19} consisting on a sequence of $d + 1$ layers of PSs and $d$ layers of a randomly chosen unitary transformation $T_d$ (i.e., with $N=d$).
+Also recently, a very compact scheme was proposed by Saygin {\em et al.} \cite{SKDSKM19} consisting of a sequence of $d + 1$ layers of PSs and $d$ layers of a randomly chosen unitary transformation $T_d$ (i.e., with $N=d$).
 See Fig.~\ref{Fig1}(d).
 This scheme has two important properties: its number of PSs agrees with the number of parameters of a general unitary transformation, and it is universal and error insensitive \cite{SKDSKM19}.
 This last property was demonstrated using numerical simulations in $d\ge10$.
-In contrast to previous PUMAs \cite{RZBB94,CHMKW16,LLM19}, which can be programmed following an algorithm, the scheme in \cite{SKDSKM19} requires to solve a global optimization problem in order to derive the best settings for the PSs.
+In contrast to previous PUMAs \cite{RZBB94,CHMKW16,LLM19}, which can be programed following an algorithm, the scheme in \cite{SKDSKM19} requires solving a global optimization problem to derive the best settings for the PSs.

-Non-universal multiport arrays also can find applications in particular tasks.
-In these cases, the multiports have lower depth, are more robust against noise, and require less tunable phases.
+Nonuniversal multiport arrays also can find applications in particular tasks.
+In these cases, the multiports have lower depth, are more robust against noise \cite{TTUSTN}, and require less tunable phases.
 An example is the preparation of arbitrary pure states in a given dimension.
-For that aim it is enough to use a subset of the scheme of Reck {\em et al.}, as shown in Fig.~\ref{Fig1}(f), which has optical depth of $2(d-1)$.
+For that aim it is enough to use a subset of the scheme of Reck {\em et al.}, as shown in Fig.~\ref{Fig1}(f), which has an optical depth of $2(d-1)$.
 The same subset of operations is also contained in the design by Clements {\em et al.}